Azerbaijani manat: Banknotes

 Banknotes in circulation are ₼1, ₼5, ₼10, ₼20, ₼50, ₼100, ₼200, and ₼500.
 They were designed by Austrian banknote designer Robert Kalina, who also designed the current banknotes of the euro and the Syrian pound.
-The notes look quite similar to those of the euro and the choice of motifs was inspired by the euro banknotes.
+The notes look quite similar to those of the euro, and the choice of motifs was inspired by the euro banknotes.

-In 2009 the Azərbaycan Milli Bankı (National Bank of Azerbaijan) was renamed the Azərbaycan Respublikasının Mərkəzi Bankı (Central Bank of Azerbaijan).
+In 2009, the Azərbaycan Milli Bankı (National Bank of Azerbaijan) was renamed the Azərbaycan Respublikasının Mərkəzi Bankı (Central Bank of Azerbaijan).
 In 2010, the ₼1 banknote was issued with the new name of the issuing bank, in 2012 a ₼5 banknote was issued with the new name of the issuing bank and in 2017 a 100₼ banknote dated 2013 was issued with the new name of the issuing bank.

-In 2011 Azerbaijan's Ministry of Finance announced it was considering issuing notes of ₼2 and ₼3 as well as notes with values larger than ₼100.
-In February 2013 the Central Bank of Azerbaijan announced it would not introduce larger denomination notes until at least 2014.
+In 2011 Azerbaijan's Ministry of Finance announced it was considering issuing notes of ₼2 and ₼3 as well as notes with values higher than ₼100.
+In February 2013, the Central Bank of Azerbaijan announced it would not introduce higher denomination notes until at least 2014.

 In 2018, a ₼200 banknote was issued to commemorate Heydar Aliyev's 95th birthday.

 Redesigned ₼1, ₼5, and ₼50 banknotes were introduced in 2021, preserving the same motifs but with updated designs.
 These circulate in parallel with existing notes.

 A new commemorative ₼500 banknote was introduced in 2021.